KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ### Historical Context
- The development of articulated manipulators traces back to the mid-20th century, with significant advancements occurring in robotics research and industrial automation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The development of articulated manipulators traces back to the mid-20th century, with significant advancements occurring in robotics research and industrial automation.
 Early manipulators were primarily designed for repetitive tasks in manufacturing environments.
 One notable example is the "Unimate," developed by George Devol and Joseph Engelberger in the 1950s, which became the first industrial robot to be employed in production lines.

 ### Advancements in Robotics Technology
- Articulated manipulators have played a pivotal role in advancing robotics technology.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Articulated manipulators have played a pivotal role in advancing robotics technology.
 Over the decades, advancements in materials, sensors, and control systems have led to the evolution of these manipulators into highly sophisticated and versatile robotic systems.
 Today, they are integral to automation across various industries, driving innovation, improving efficiency, and expanding the possibilities of robotics applications.

 </div>